Three Day Split RPT Routine

-RPT can be used in a cut or a bulk and can be very effective in either case.
-The low volume makes it particularly suited to a cut.
+It can be effective in either a cut or a bulk.
+The low volume makes it more suited to a cut.
 The theory on that is as follows:

-The goal of the experienced trainee when cutting is merely to maintain muscle mass while burning the fat off. -> Under calorie deficit circumstances recovery capacity from workouts is lower. -> Training volume is best reduced to match the reduction in recovery capacity to avoid the negative systemic stress effects of too high a workload, which prevents you from experiencing undue soreness and regressing in your training.
+The goal of the experienced trainee when cutting is merely to maintain muscle mass while they are burning the fat off. -> Under calorie deficit circumstances recovery capacity is lower. -> Training volume is best reduced to match the reduction in recovery capacity.
+This helps avoid the negative systemic stress effects of too high a workload, which prevents you from experiencing undue soreness and regressing in your training.
 Yes, I’m talking about getting weaker and potentially losing muscle.

 Unnecessary accessory work is therefore not used/removed.

-- Put the heaviest working set (aka. the top set) first, go to failure.
+- Put the heaviest working set (aka. the top set) first.